martinescardo/TypeTopology/latex/injectives/README.md

    the subuniverse of injective types in any universe.
 (Of course also the subuniverse of modal types for any modality that contains all the propositions.)

+ * Item 5 of Section 2.2: do we need to say that that the point is specified?
+Probably.
+Think about that.